herculeshamanaka/fullcycle-challenge02-nginx-node-mysql/README.md

 In this line Nginx will look for the container called `app` on port 3000.

 ## Running instructions ✅
-Clone this repository and then run `docker-compose up -d --build`.
+Clone this repository and then run `docker-compose up -d`.
 After that, access the URL http://localhost:8080.